mhansen/graphviz-docs/content/en/docs/attrs/xlabel.md

 types:
 - lblString
 used_by: EN
+description: External label for a node or edge
 ---
-External label for a node or edge.

 * For nodes, the label will be placed outside of the node but near it.
 * For edges, the label will be placed near the center of the edge.
 This can be